 Traditionally the courts had very strict rules about what documents could be admissible as evidence and documents had to be formally proved to be authentic by being "produced" at the final hearing by a witness who could say what the document was and where it had come from.
 But the general approach now, in both civil courts and other civil tribunals, is that documents disclosed by either party are normally assumed to be authentic unless the other side specifically challenges the authenticity of a particular document.

-Once you have reviewed the new documents and at least set in motion any appropriate challenges by writing to the other side, and you have set Ref (or Custom Text/Exhibit) as appropriate, you are ready to move the new documents to the most appropriate positions in the most appropriate sections.
-But before doing so, double-check that Ref or Custom Text/Exhibit is correctly set for documents already in those sections so that you do not lose track of which side disclosed which document copies.
+Once you have reviewed the new documents and at least set in motion any appropriate challenges by writing to the other side, and you have set the alias and disclosure party fields as appropriate, you are ready to move the new documents to the most appropriate positions in the most appropriate folders/sections.
+But before doing so, double-check that the alias and disclosure party fields are correctly set for documents already in those folders/sections so that you do not lose track of which side disclosed which document copies.

 Disclaimer